How To Write An Affirmation That Works32 comments

 Or you can try a Therapeutic Document

-To write an affirmations that works, the problem story still has to be deconstructed.
+To write an affirmation that works, the problem story still has to be deconstructed.
+Like, with anxiety, you have break down the power of it.
 And then smaller, transversable steps can be taken to get from the known and familiar to what is possible to know.

 First, you have to identify a belief that you want to change.
 For example, “I will never get better.”
 Or “I am unforgivable.”
 And think of the place you would like to get to.
 (This might change over time, as your perception and beliefs change.)